cclarke/sicp-notes/chapter_1/chapter_1.md

   > [In the definition of `good-enough?`, if] we renamed guess to `abs` we would have introduced a bug by **_capturing_** the variable `abs`.
 It would have changed from free to bound.

-* Just because a variable is free within a given procedure does not mean that the _meaning_ of the free variable is irrelevant to the procedure, e.g., the meaining of `abs` certainly matters for the correctness of the `good-enough?` procedure (37)
+* Just because a variable is free within a given procedure does not mean that the _meaning_ of the free variable is irrelevant to the procedure, e.g., the meaning of `abs` certainly matters for the correctness of the `good-enough?` procedure (37)

 ##### Internal definitions and block structure (37-9)

+* What was just described above is a kind of **name isolation**

+* Consider another kind of name isolation, relating to potential implementations the square-root program: localized subprocedures using **block structure** (38)

+  > The problem with this program [as it was implemented in earlier sections] is that the only procedure that is important to users of `sqrt` is `sqrt`.
+The other procedures (`sqrt-iter`, `good-enough?`, and `improve`) only clutter up their minds. [...]
+We would like to **localize the subprocedures, hiding them inside `sqrt` so that `sqrt` could coexist with other successive approximations, each having its own private `good-enough?` procedure.
+To make this possible we allow a procedure to have internal definitions that are local to that procedure**.

+  * Can also leverage **lexical scoping** to simplify internal definitions (39)

+    > Since `x` is bound in the definition of `sqrt`, the procedures `good-enough?`, `improve`, and `sqrt-iter`, which are defined internally to `sqrt`, are in the scope of `x`. **Thus, it is not necessary to pass `x` explicitly to each of these procedures.
+Instead, we allow `x` to be a free variable in the internal definitions [...].
+Then `x` gets its value from the argument with which the enclosing procedure `sqrt` is called.
+This discipline is called _lexical scoping_**.

+    * A bit on how lexical scoping works (39n27)

+      > Lexical scoping dictates that free variables in a procedure are taken to refer to bindings made by enclosing procedure definitions; **that is, they are looked up in the environment in which the procedure was defined**.
+We will see how this works in detail in chapter 3 when we study environments and the detailed behavior of the interpreter.

+  * A note about procedure body structure (39n28)

+    > **Embedded definitions must come first in a procedure body**.
+The management is not responsible for the consequences of running programs that intertwine definition and use.

 ### 1.2 Procedures and the Processes They Generate (pp. 40-74)